 Before you reach the “happily ever after,” you may face some challenges while converting your workplace into agile from traditional.
 It involves a company-level mindset change.
 You need to bring new talents on board to make this transition successful.
 And the most critical aspect is your employees.

-Employees sometimes feel confused and anxious because of the changes being done to the workplace.
+Employees sometimes feel confused and anxious because of the changes being made to the workplace.
 It will help if you make this transition smooth as this entire exercise aims to make your employees happy.
+Another challenge during such a conversion is that managers are not skilled in this regard, It is better for managers to get agile project management certification to manage these conversions.

 In a Nutshell